Oral probiotics may have positive effect on bad breath

 bad breath rarely seems to go away completely.
 Whether it originates in the mouth, nose or gut, oral odor is often caused by undesirable and even unhealthy bacteria.
 An increasing number of healthcare professionals are beginning to recommend oral probiotic supplements as a way to rid the body of the microorganisms that cause halitosis.

-Essentially, oral probiotics are "good" bacteria that eliminate or replace "bad" bacteria in the body.
+Essentially, oral probiotics are "good" bacteria that have the ability to replace "bad" bacteria in the body.
 The word "oral" simply refers to the fact that these bacteria may be ingested orally, where they immediately go to work, multiplying and edging out other strains that have negative health effects.

 Ukrainian scientist and Nobelist Elie Metchnikoff discovered probiotics in 1907, according to the journal Communicating Current Research and Educational Topics and Trends in Applied Microbiology.
 In that year, the researcher suggested that the flora growing in the intestines and stomach might be modified by introducing new bacteria to take their place.